AAVMC Distinguished Veterinary Teacher Award, Presented by Zoetis

 - A maximum of two letters of nomination from students.
 Letters could be submitted by a student organization (such as SCAVMA) or committee, and could include input from interns and residents, if appropriate.
 Additional letters will not be considered by the selection committee.

-- A personal statement from the nominee describing his or her teaching philosophy and the impact they have had on veterinary medical education, including a brief description of major teaching accomplishments, innovations, and/or contributions.
+- A personal statement from the nominee describing their teaching philosophy and the impact they have had on veterinary medical education, including a brief description of major teaching accomplishments, innovations, and/or contributions.
 The personal statement and impact summary must not exceed two pages in total.

 - The nominee's current C.V.
 Pertinent information includes:

-- Web sites or other materials developed for teaching
+Web sites or other material developed for teaching

 Where to submit materials